Santa Claus Customs lifting the hood: revealing “FROSTY-ICE” – the first Ultra-Cold-Combustion Engine

 “To meet the targets we needed an efficient, long-range yet – for the last bit of the journey – locally low emissions solution, we needed a hybrid sleigh!”
 With rapid system simulation using Amesim they figured out to ideally do the long runs between cities on only four reindeers and then switch over to an alternative propulsion system once they reach the local hotspots of present delivery.
 And – again – simulation was the key to develop this key component:

 Within one year Santa Claus Customs developed the first Ultra-Cold Combustion System on the planet: FROSTY-ICE.
-“We used STAR-ICE and Design Manager to develop that engine from day one onwards.” says Wrapping Reynolds.
+“We used Simcenter STAR-CCM+ In-cylinder solution and Design Manager to develop that engine from day one onwards.” says Wrapping Reynolds.
 “The baseline architecture is pretty similar to a human IC Engine, so the tool was just right for us as it delivers quick and easy set-up for exactly that.”